 Since the start of the War on Drugs in the United States in 1960 and then in Mexico in 2006, we have seen people throughout the Americas (especially women, the economically marginalized, Indigenous Peoples, youth, members of the LGBTQIA+ community, and communities of color) be ignored, criminalized, attacked, displaced, deported, and subjected to violence as a result of failed these national security strategies.
 Both countries declared the end of the so-called drug wars, and yet the suffering and violence continues.
 State-sponsored wars persist and their impact on the region is getting worse.

 The formation of the People’s Movement for Peace and Justice (PMPJ) follows a series of nine preliminary forums in multiple countries and the 2023 Peace Summit in Mexico City, which brought together community representatives, grassroots organizations, and human rights defenders from multiple countries throughout the Americas.
 We agreed to champion the voices of the marginalized and oppressed; of the families impacted by the forced disappearance of their loved ones, of the survivors of violence, of the unjustly persecuted, and of all those deemed to be “illegal.”

-We will now begin to organize transnationally around our twelve demands for peace.
+We now organize transnationally around our ten demands for peace.